Albert Podell: Attorney

 Podell was awarded a J.D. in 1976 from NYU School of Law, and joined the firm of Rosenman, Colin, Freund, Lewis, and Cohen, where he worked on the landmark case of Universal Pictures Studios v.
 Sony (464 U.s. 417. aka the Betamax Case), where he helped Sony win the right to sell the VCR and opened up the world of home video sales and usage.
 Podell then joined Fried, Frank, Harris, Shriver and Jacobson as a litigation specialist and never suffered a defeat in court.
 In 1981 he joined Milgrim, Thamajon, Jacobs and Lee to specialize in cases of intellectual property and copyright.
 From 1990 until he retired in 2006, Podell ran his own law firm and never lost a jury trial.

 Podell says these careers have s common thread of "articulate advocacy."
 He states that "As a magazine editor you advocate that subscribers see the films and read the books and buy the clothes you recommend, in adverting you advocate that people buy your clients’ products, as a lobbyist you advocate that the legislature do the right thing, and as a trial attorney you advocate that the jury decide in favor of your client.”

 Documentary producer and director

 Podell formed Far Above Films in 1992, where he produced and directed three feature-length documentaries in music-video style: A Class Above, A Class on the Cutting Edge and Lift he Chorus, which won, respectively, bronze, silver and gold medals in national competitions.
 He worked for ten years on a Christmas Eve TV special.

 Film

-He served as executive producer of the films The Girl Next Door (2007) and The Woman (2011).
+Podell served as executive producer of the films The Girl Next Door (2007) and The Woman (2011).